Hosting your own podcast as an artist

 Last but not least, check out these 3 amazing podcasts which you can use as an example:

-• Song exploder
+- Song exploder

 An amazing podcast concept where musicians and DJ’s take apart their songs, and piece by piece, tell us the story of how it’s made.
 Each episode features an artist discussing a song of theirs, breaking down the sound and ideas that went into the writing and recording process.
-This podcast is a good example of how you can give your audience a peek in the creation process.
+This podcast is a good example of how you can give your audience a peek in the creation process. - The passionate DJ podcast

-The Passionate DJ Podcast is a weekly talk show dedicated to the art and science of mixing music.
+The Passionate DJ Podcast is a weekly talk show dedicated to the art and science of mixing music. - Act like a DJ

 Hear your favorite DJs talk about their studio secrets and their lives on the road.